didhd/lambda-http-redirect-go/README.md

 ### 4. Deploy the Lambda function using the AWS Management Console or the AWS CLI:
 - Create a new Lambda function with the "Go 1.x" runtime. - Upload the "main.zip" file as the function package.
 - Set the handler as "main". - Grant the Lambda function the necessary permissions.
-- Create an ALB Target Group and configure it to forward requests to your Lambda function.
+- Create an ALB Target Group and configure it to redirect requests to your Lambda function.
 - Configure your Application Load Balancer to route requests to the Target Group.

 or Using AWS CLI: